CBSR-Biobank/biobank/docs/client_installation.md

     You only need to do this once.
 If you've alredy installed this package, you can skip this step.

-1. Create a directory where you want to store the Biobank client software.
-This directory is referred to as the **client directory** in the steps below.
+1. Create a folder where you want to store the Biobank client software.
+This directory is referred to as the **client folder** in the steps below.

     *For example, this can be
     `C:\Users\_userid_\Desktop\BioBank_v3.10.0`, where `_userid_` is
-    your Windows user id.* If your user ID is `user1`, then your *client directory* folder is at
+    your Windows user id.* If your user ID is `user1`, then your *client folder* folder is at
     `C:\Users\user1\Desktop\BioBank_v3.10.0`.

 1. Download the client from here: